kartikkumarofficial/CivicTrack/README.md

 ## 👨‍💻 Made by Kartik and Hemish

-We're on a mission to improve our cities — one report at a time.
-Feel free to fork, contribute, or just say hi! 🙌
+Feel free to fork or contribute.